The Sony a7rII restored my faith in photography 🙂

 The OLED viewfinder allows me to get a good estimate as to what the white balance should be set at.
 The OLED is not completely accurate, but you can definitely get the whitebalance in the right ballpark.
 Grey cards are good in some situations but they simply neutralise colour; if you are in a place with blue lighting and you want to capture that blue lighting, then a grey card is not going to be of use at all.
 I don’t claim to be a great photographer (far from it), but technically speaking, my photographs are exposed correctly and I haven’t had any issues with the white balance (I must confess to using the auto white balance quite a lot as it’s extremely good).

 Americans that read this are probably cringing right now.
 In most cases, the volume of the shutter doesn’t matter, but when it does matter, it really matters i.e. inside Churches.
 I haven’t ever found I’ve used this feature much.
 It works as advertised.
-I live in England, and other than ginermous 0.5 inch spiders (I’m pretty sure they’re proof hell exists as obviously that’s where they come from), there’s no scary creatures.
+I live in England, and other than ginermous 0.5 inch spiders (I’m pretty sure they’re proof hell exists), there’s no scary creatures.
 I’m not sure if the shutter volume would alarm any dangerous creatures found in other countries but I would assume not.

 Sony a7rII quirks